Grouped data

 Data organized in various groups is a frequent feature of Bayesian models, in particular in hierarchical models.

-Getting grouped data into stan is tedious and error prone.
+Getting grouped data into stan is tedious and error-prone.
 The package tidybayes automates much of this.

 Pre-reading